Nov 12th 2008

 Food, for example, is something each of us makes a choice about several times a day.
 People choose foods for any number of reasons and few would list 'design' as one of them.
 Yet design may very well have changed our diet as much as any other factor in the past one hundred years.
-And not in the way you may think, hearing it from your favorite advertising agency.
-As much as eye-popping logos and targeted branding have influenced our diet, a more innocuous piece of design has made all the difference in the world.
+And not in the way you may think: as much as eye-popping logos and targeted branding have influenced our diet, a more innocuous piece of design has made all the difference in the world.

 In 1906, Congress passed the U.S. Pure Food and Drug Act.
 It was one of the first consumer protection acts passed in the United States.
 The Food and Drug Administration followed after food producers incessantly attempted to subvert the new standards.
 The combination of advertising's heyday of the 1920s followed by the demand for cheap goods during the Great Depression had food industries concerned strict standards might eliminate their cheaper products from the marketplace.
 Naturally, they lobbied hard for greater influence over the standards.

 Through various devices, they managed to get their way.
-For example, in the 1950s, Ocean Spray found a way to create the same taste of its juice, but with less real juice ( cranberries are expensive to cultivate ).
+For example, in the 1950s, Ocean Spray found a way to create the same taste of its juice, but with less real juice (cranberries are expensive to cultivate).
 They discovered that a syrupy by-product of corn was a dead ringer for the taste of sugar.
 Exploiting a loophole in the "PURE" Food and Drug Act, it sailed past the FDA.
-Cheaply refined corn syrup quickly became a top ingredient in the vast majority of processed foods.
+Cheaply refined corn syrup quickly became a top ingredient in many processed foods and popular beverages.

 For some time now, the food industry has been able to manufacture and market virtually any substance as a 'food' with virtually no one batting an eyelash, even as these substances become gradually less and less food-like and the potential dangers of ingesting them gradually increase.